-- Dublishing and distributing advisory information; - Utilising the Council's website as a source of information; - Educational talks to schools and community groups; - Participating in both dog specific and broader community promotional events; - Direct one-to-one educational approaches to individual dog owners.
+- Publishing and distributing advisory information; - Utilising the Council's website as a source of information; - Participating in both dog specific and broader community promotional events; - Direct one-to-one educational approaches to individual dog owners.

 Stray Dogs

 The Dog Warden Service will use a mix of approaches to minimise the number of dogs roaming unattended within the Borough.
 Enforcement action will be the principal approach to controlling stray dogs.
 Approaches will include: